Santosh-Gupta/NaturalLanguageRecommendations/README.md

 #### Step 6: Inference

 At inference, a user inputs text that will be converted by our model into a test similarity vector (through Bert and its fully connected layer), and a similarity search will be performed against all of our papers' citation similarity vectors.
-While testing the embeddings, we found out that the abstract similarity vectors also give really great results, so we decided to search against both and return the results.
+While testing the embeddings, we found out that the abstract similarity vectors also give great results, so we decided to search against both and return the results.

 Our simple inference notebook can be found here https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/inference/DemoNaturalLanguageRecommendationsSimpleDemoCPU.ipynb